 Therapeutic support is also a vital step in the detox process.
 Behavioral therapy is helpful because your doctor constantly evaluates your behavior when you stop using sleeping pills.
 If you are having a difficult time, your doctor will encourage and motivate you to completely quit using sleep aids.

-Try the Following Tips That Help Improve Sleep
+Tips That Help Improve Sleep

 Reducing medication is essential in stopping the use of sleeping pills, but it may not be sufficient to allow you to rest each night.
 Your doctor can help you find other ways to enhance a response that will let your body relax and find sleep.
 These methods could include: